datapunkz/cicd-workshop/README.md

 #### Chapter 1 - Basics of CI/CD

 - Review of a basic CI/CD pipeline
-- Running tests and checks in parallel
+- Reporting test results
 - Reporting test results
 - Caching dependencies
 - Using the orb to install and cache dependencies
 - Setting up secrets and contexts
 - Building and pushing a Docker image
-- Scanning vulnerabilities
+- Scanning for vulnerabilities

 #### Chapter 2 - Infrastructure provisioning and deployments

 - Cloud native principles
 - Introduction to Terraform
-- Provision a K8s cluster with Terraform on DigitalOcean
+- Provisioning a K8s cluster with Terraform on DigitalOcean
-- Deploy to the new cluster with Terraform
+- Destroying the provisioned infrastructure
-- Run a smoke test on deployed app
+- Deployment to the new cluster with Terraform
-- Destroy the deployed application and provisioned infrastructure
+- Running a smoke test on the deployed app

 #### Chapter 3 - Advanced CI/CD concepts

-- Manual approval step before destroying
+- Manual approval step before destroying infrastructure
 - Filtering pipelines on branches and tags

 ## Chapter 1 - Basics of CI/CD